eaasi/user-handbook/source/resources/faq.rst

   4. The strength/bandwidth of your network connection

-The emulation session will load and boot much faster if the environment's disk image is already in storage connected to the local :term:`image archive`.
+The emulation session will load and boot much faster if the environment's disk image is already in storage connected to the local :term:`image archive` and cached on the Emulation Component (i.e. the configured server in the EaaSI stack that actually performs the emulation).
+So an environment that is being run for the first time in days (weeks, etc.) may load slower than subsequent, immediate attempts to run.

-Otherwise, the base image must first be fetched over HTTP from the remote node's storage, which will slow loading (again variably, depending on network bandwidth, data rates, the size of the image, etc.)

-After being run once, a remote environment will load faster on subsequent boots as long as that environment image remains in the local cache, but caches will be cleared periodically and possibly unpredictably, so this is not a recommended strategy for optimization.

 From there, a legacy operating system's boot time might be improved marginally by assigning that environment more RAM or processor power in the emulated hardware configuration.
 EaaSI staff have striven to create base environments that